 Sometimes challenges land in our lap to illuminate the skills we need to cultivate.

-Recently, I was telling one of my spiritual mentors about a particularly tough challenge I was facing with someone who was spreading lies about me and verbally attacking me.
+Recently, I was telling one of my spiritual mentors about a particularly tough challenge I was facing: a person was spreading lies about me and verbally attacking me.
 I shared that even though I felt anger and frustration, I was also able to feel compassion for the person who was attacking me.
 For me, that felt like a huge marker of growth.

 While acknowledging my growth, my mentor asked me if I was able to feel compassion for myself.
-I told her I had, but as I reflected more I saw that wasn’t entirely true.
-I realized perhaps that’s what this experience had come to teach me.
+I reflected on this and realized that I hadn’t, and perhaps that’s what this experience had come to teach me.

 (4) To Deepen Your Empathy

 Tara Brach notes that many spiritual traditions teach that our suffering awakens our compassion.
 A life hardship or challenge may arise to give you the tools you need to serve others more deeply or at a higher level.
 It can help us foster greater empathy and compassion for others.

 After a decade of working as a residential real estate broker, my experience in selling my own home was an empathy-building exercise: it showed me where I can change my process to better serve my clients.

 I recall a time years ago when I was unemployed.
 I became depressed, wondering, how does a person who graduated with honors from two Ivy League universities end up here?

-My experiences have at times been painful, but they give me a perspective that few others have when it comes to coaching high achievers who feel ashamed by their struggles.
+My experiences have at times been painful, but they give me a perspective that few others have when it comes to coaching high-achievers who feel ashamed by their struggles.
 My clients often tell me that I can articulate what they feel better than they can.
-It’s only because I’ve been there.
+I can do this only because I’ve been there.

 (5) To Test You